PhrotonPhage/tankgame/readme.txt

 v0.4.0.4 alpha build 1260 - November 17, 2020
--Added attempt message when accessing AMMOTEMP on custom mode -Added unused "RESET" on custom mode
+-Added attempt message when accessing AMMOTEMP on custom mode -Added unused "RESET" on custom mode v0.4.0.5 Alpha build 1269 - December 25, 2020
+!The development was slower compared to other versions due to personal issues & has no arrays -Input less than 0 will now show error 05 in custom movement variable -Invalid input written in custom movement will now clear the screen -Added "COMING SOON" text when pressing save on custom mode, save button is still unused -Reset button on custom mode now resets variables (values on 1-variables) -Added unused "DEFAULT" button on custom mode
+-Reset button on custom mode now resets amplifier (value on 2-amplifier) -Reset button on custom mode now resets clearscreen (value on 4-clsvalue) -Reset button on custom mode now resets ammo cache (value on 5-ammotemp) -Doesn't clear values on "3-results" yet